 Lying down on your back, bend your knees with your feet on the ground as wide as your hips.
 Bring the band around your upper thighs.
-Take a deep breath in, and then exhale as you pull your naval in towards your spine, and tilt your pelvis so that your hips are coming close to your ribs.
+Take a deep breath in, and then exhale as you pull your navel in toward your spine, and tilt your pelvis so that your hips are coming close to your ribs.
 Slowly roll up into a bridge position, pressing against the band and opening the legs wide.
 As you come up into the bridge position with your back off of the ground, hold it at the top.
 Then, pulse the legs and the band out to the sides for 10 counts.
-Slowly lower the back down onto the ground vertebra by vertebrea and then repeat for 10 times.
+Slowly lower the back down onto the ground vertebrae by vertebrae and then repeat for 10 times.

 Banded Lower & Lift

 Lying down on your back, wrap the band around your upper thighs.
-Pull your naval in towards your spine and reach the legs straight up towards the ceiling.
+Pull your navel in toward your spine and reach the legs straight up toward the ceiling.
 Open the feet wide enough to put tension on the band, and then lower the legs down as far as you can without lifting your back off the ground.
 Then bring the legs back up to center.
 Repeat for 10 repetitions.